-I tell you this not to toot my own horn, but to present the evidence that what I’ve done works – not only for me, but for others just like me in the real estate industry.
-My systems and teachings were helping other agents generate more leads through their real estate websites.
+I tell you this not to toot my own horn, but to present the evidence that what I’ve done works – not only for me but for others just like me in the real estate industry.
+My systems and teachings were helping other agents generate more leads through their business websites.

 The Magic was Brewing: Ballen Real Estate Websites